 2. St. Louis Cathedral

-Often the center of many photographs and logos for New Orleans, the iconic St. Louis Cathedral is one of the city’s most notable landmarks.
-This classic cathedral overlooks Jackson Square in the French Quarter, towering over its neighbors with its famous triple steeples.
-The St. Louis Cathedral is the oldest cathedral in the United States, and is situated next to the Cabildo and the Presbytere.
+Often found in the front and center of many photographs and logos for New Orleans, the iconic St. Louis Cathedral is one of the city’s most notable landmarks.
+Situated between the Cabildo and the Presbytere, it overlooks Jackson Square, towering over its neighbors with its famous triple steeples.
+Also, did you know?
+The St. Louis Cathedral is the oldest cathedral in the United States.

 4. Old Absinthe House

-Amongst some of the best things to do in New Orleans, a visit to the Old Absinthe House is one you will surely remember.
-For nearly 200 years, the Old Absinthe House bar has been a staple of life for New Orleanians.
-Here you will find antique chandeliers, along with jerseys and helmets of famous football legends.
-Authentic marble fountains with brass faucets that were once used to drop water over sugar cubes into glasses of Absinthe align the bar that seats patrons along the rail.
-You will have the chance to sample a wide variety of fine malt scotches, house specialties, and of course Absinthe at this eccentric and historically significant bar.
+Authentic marble fountains with brass faucets that were once used to drop water over sugar cubes into glasses of absinthe align the bar that seats patrons along the rail.
+You will have the chance to sample a wide variety of fine malt scotches, house specialties, and, of course, absinthe at this eccentric and historically significant bar.

 5. Place d’Armes

-Be sure to book your room at the Place d’Armes Hotel, a beautiful French Quarter hotel conveniently located close to many of these historical destinations and attractions.
-Some of the best things to do in New Orleans are waiting just outside their front door!
+Be sure to book your room at the Place d’Armes Hotel, a beautiful French Quarter hotel conveniently located close to many historical destinations and attractions.
+Some of the best things to do in New Orleans are waiting just outside the front door!